la2050/archive/_projects/2015/middle-school-career-and-college-preparation.md

   process of training their staff and getting the program established.

    Other than fees to Career & College Clubs (which this grant would cover), the program is inexpensive for schools.
 Their costs are minimal.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Total cost to ALL Management Corporation for adding 20 sites is approximately
-  $420,000.
-The additional costs will be born by ALL Management Corporation, using revenue derived from other education-related activities.

-   Our goal is to have 200 sites, total, by 2019-20.
-ALL Management has committed the financial and human resources to achieve the goal.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Program fees for 20 schools for 2016-17: $60,000 Program fees for same schools for 2017-18: $20,000 Program fees for same schools for 2018-19: $20,000 Total budget: $100,000 or an average of $1,667 per school / per year.
 How do you plan to scale the success of your proposal?: >- We continue to grow the program, with new sites added almost weekly.
 Those efforts will continue, the grant from LA2050 will accelerate that process and,